UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part5.md

 <br>

-## Functions
+## Functions in C++ for Competitive Programming

 Functions are reusable blocks of code that perform specific tasks.
 They help you organize your code, reduce repetition, and make your programs more modular and easier to maintain.
+In competitive programming, writing efficient and readable code quickly is essential, and mastering functions is a key part of that.

 ### Declaring and Defining Functions

 **Declaration (Prototype)**:

-- Tells the compiler about the function name, return type, and parameters.
+- Informs the compiler about the function's name, return type, and parameters.
 - Typically placed before the `main` function or in a header file.
+- In competitive programming, declarations are often combined with definitions for brevity.

 **Definition**:

-- Contains the actual body of the function.
+- Contains the actual implementation of the function.
 - Can be combined with the declaration.

 **Syntax**: